ekant-chawla/ChatApp/README.md

 # ChatApp
 ChatApplication with Mongo Express Node Angular

+Note : If you change any of the defaults, update the corresponding config files.

 # node_module
 Before running the app run "npm install" in both the frontend and backend folder to install necessary npm modules.